mbrezu/Shovel/csharp/docs/CsharpWebGuessNumber.md

 should branch the game (create a different 'future' - the guesses made in the pages we backed up from are one branch (or 'future') of the game; by entering other inputs we create a new branch/future).
-This is important, if the back button worked properly, we could cheat the
+This is important, if the back button works properly, we could cheat the
 game: guess the number, then use the back button as much as we like (maybe up to the first guess?) and then enter the secret number directly.